The Curry Mile

 One of my key concerns is the lack of diversity in fiction in the UK; not just in children's fiction (hey, recall the kerfuffle when Children's Laureate Malorie Blackman spoke out), but in English fiction as a whole.
 I think we need to do more collectively and no, it isn't the industry that must act.
 I wrote about this in a previous blog where I looked at whether UK publishing reflects diversity.
 I'd like to address that in my writing to a degree, but at the same time like many writers I don't want to be labelled as an "issues" writer, well, that's how one editor put it.
 An issues writer.
 I like stories, I don't really care where they are drawn from and I read almost (almost!) anything.
 That said, it really is unfair that books do not reflect the world we live in...

 I just finished reading The 5th Wave by Rick Yancey.
 LOL, as I'm writing this, I've got this weird voice saying "fancy a bit o' Yancey?"
 Well, actually, The 5th Wave isn't too bad at all, so "Two please, thank you very much."
 Sure, there are flaws with it - there are flaws in any piece of writing from Maupassant to Murakami - but that's human, isn't it?
 There are plenty of flaws in The Curry Mile (I never said it was perfect; far from, in fact).
 So, I'm going to order The Infinite Shore.
-For those who "canna wait to read it," here is the first chapter courtesy of The Guardian.

 Anyway, drawing the circle to a close and turning back to the eBook, I wanted to mention a friend of mine who's a Manchester writer, artist and musician, Steve Garside (or The Garside Story as I call him).
 Well, he did the cover and I think it conveys the essence of the Mile in a few bursts of colour.